EthicalSource/contributor_covenant/content/version/2/0/code_of_conduct.md

 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
-* Using inclusive, gender-neutral language in the documents we provide and when we talk to people.
-When referring to a group of people, we aim to use gender-neutral terms like “team”, “folks”, “everyone”.
+* Using inclusive, gender-neutral language.
+When referring to a group of people, aim to use gender-neutral terms (e.g. “team”, “folks”, “everyone”).

 Examples of unacceptable behavior include: